santoshsmalagi/Developer-Essentials/Visual-Studio-Code/VScode.md

   * [vscodevim](https://marketplace.visualstudio.com/items?itemName=vscodevim.vim)
 * gdb running natively in a Linux terminal pointing to the binary for debug

+> *If you have a source file open in VS Code, but made an edit and saved it using Vim in another terminal, VS Code is quite quick in updating those changes!*

 ## VS Code Shortcuts/Tips and Tricks
 > *NOTE: Installing [vscodevim](https://marketplace.visualstudio.com/items?itemName=vscodevim.vim) might change the default [keyboard shortcuts](https://code.visualstudio.com/shortcuts/keyboard-shortcuts-windows.pdf) in VS Code.*